spa_blog_finance.png

 Aug 26, 2016 2:47:53 PM | spa 3 Tips on Financial Success for Holistic Spa Professionals

-It’s important to keep your financial wellness in mind as well.
-As a spa director, I’ve learned a few strategies for keeping financially sharp in the spa business.
+It’s important to keep your financial wellness in mind.
+A spa director shares strategies for keeping financially sharp in the spa business.

 If you’re a spa professional, most likely you’ve entered the industry with a passion to help people to be their best.
 But to nurture your own wellbeing, it’s important to keep your financial wellness in mind as well.